jgiler/ecom-mobile/README.md

 * MongoDB Atlas

 ## LAUNCH
 To run this project, install it locally (by cloning it) using npm.
-Configure your .env file. :
+Configure your .env file.
+Then follow the commands below:
 ```
 $ cd ecom-refactor
 $ npm install